robotology/natural-speech/icubrec/README.md

   mentionned above.
 * `scripts` provides generic utility scripts common to different subfolders.

-A tutorial explaining the full pipeline to train an ASR system on WSJ in available in [TUTORIAL.md](TUTORIAL.md).
+A tutorial explaining the full pipeline to train an ASR system on WSJ is available in [TUTORIAL.md](TUTORIAL.md).

 ## Dependencies